amd/aocl-compression/docs/INSTALLATION.md

 test bench option `-c` along with other relevant options (as explained above).
 IPP's lz4, lz4hc, zlib and bzip2 methods are supported by the test bench.
 Check the following details for the exact steps:
-1. Set the library path environment variable (export LD_LIBRARY_PATH on Linux) to point to the installed IPP library path.
+1. Set the library path environment variable (export LD_LIBRARY_PATH on <br>
+   Linux) to point to the installed IPP library path. <br>
-   Alternatively, one can also run vars.sh that comes along with the IPP installation to setup the environment variable.
+   Alternatively, you can also run vars.sh that comes along with the <br>
+   IPP installation to setup the environment variable.
 2. Download lz4-1.9.3, zlib-1.2.11 and bzip2-1.0.8 source packages.
-3. Apply IPP's patch files as per below command:
+3. Apply IPP patch files using the command:<br>
    `patch -p1 < path to corresponding patch file>`

-4. Build the patched IPP lz4, zlib and bzip2 libraries as per the steps given in IPP's readme files present in the corresponding patch file locations for these compression methods.
+4. Build the patched IPP lz4, zlib and bzip2 libraries per the steps <br>
+   in the IPP readme files in the corresponding patch file <br>
+   locations for these compression methods.
-5. Set the library path environment variable (export LD_LIBRARY_PATH on Linux) to point to patched IPP lz4, zlib and bzip2 libraries.
+5. Set the library path environment variable (export LD_LIBRARY_PATH on <br>
+   Linux) to point to the patched IPP lz4, zlib and bzip2 libraries.
-6. Run the test bench as given below to benchmark IPP library methods:
+6. Run the test bench to benchmark the IPP library methods as follows:
 ```
     aocl_compression_bench -a -p -c <input filename>
     aocl_compression_bench -elz4 -p -c <input filename>